xiaohunying/notes/machine-learning/README.md

 ![equation](images/k-means.gif)

-**Choose $k$**: Sometimes you are running K-means to get clusters to use for some later/downstream purpose.
+**Choose k**: Sometimes you are running K-means to get clusters to use for some later/downstream purpose.
 Evaluate K-means based on a metric for how well it performs for that later purpose.

 <br />